helium/HIP/00XX-deploy-eu868-region-plan-to-the-majority-of-africa.md

 **Table 4**:The LoRaWAN Alliance has updated the regional parameters for Algeria from AS923-3 to EU868 and we will follow their direction.
 Similarly Mauritius and Morocco have been updated from EU433/800MHz to EU868.

-**Table 5**: Saint Helena and its associated islands has been added as a proposal in this HIP though officially outside the Africa Region but is adjacent to other African islands and is a UK (EU868) Overseas Territory.
+**Table 5**: Saint Helena and its associated islands have been added as a proposal in this HIP though officially outside the Africa Region but is adjacent to other African islands and is a UK (EU868) Overseas Territory.
 It can be assumed that it would also be EU868 as African Islands that are French Overseas Territories are defined as EU868.
 And it exists within ITU Zone 1.

 ---